Our Research Team

 Postdoctoral Research Associate

 Carlson Alexander grew up in Chennai, India.
 After a Bachelor degree in Chemistry at Loyola College in Chennai, India and a Masters in Chemistry at the National Institute of Technology in Trichy, India, he pursued his Doctoral studies with Prof. Stephen Faulkner, at Oxford.
 He explored new pathways of biological anion recognition using lanthanide complexes.
-Carlson joined the JC STEM ChemProbes laboratory as a postdoctoral fellow in September 2023 and is developing temperature responsive chemical probes for bioimaging.
+Carlson joined the JC STEM ChemProbes laboratory as a postdoctoral fellow in September 2023 and is developing responsive chemical probes for bioimaging.
 Besides work, Carlson likes to travel and enjoys new cuisines.

 Xinyi Wen